 For certain late balancing entities, the year is the 12-month period ending on 30 June - note that special provisions apply to these entities which may affect the calculation of the offset.
-See the fact sheet Simplified imputation: FDT offset for late balancers for more information.

 Where the offset reduction rule applies, the tax offset is reduced by an amount equal to 30% of the portion of the deficit attributable to items 1, 2, 3, 5 and 6 franking debits (see the table in the next column).